grandeurdev/arduino-sdk/README.md

 ### Fetching Device Variables and Updating Them

-On Grandeur, we generally store the device data in two containers: **summary** to contain uncontrollable device variables and **parms** to contain controllable device variables.
-You can get and set both types using the following functions of the `Device` class:

-* `myDevice.getSummary()`
-* `myDevice.getParms()`
-* `myDevice.setSummary()`
-* `myDevice.setParms()`
+On Grandeur, a device has a special space where you can store its variables as key-value pairs, for example, a device's voltage or current or its ON/OFF state.
+Keeping the online copy of device variables updated gives you many advantages.
+You can see if your device is ON/OFF just by fetching its `state` from Grandeur.

-They are all **Async functions** because they communicate with Grandeur through internet.
-Communication through internet takes some time and we cannot wait, for example, for device's summary variables to arrive from Grandeur -- meanwhile blocking the rest of the device program.
-So, what we do is, we schedule a function to be called when the summary variables and resume with rest of the device program, forgetting that we ever called `getSummary()`.
-When the summary variables arrive, the SDK calls our scheduled function, giving us access to summary variables inside that function.
+Both `data().get()` and `data().set()` are **Async functions** because they communicate with Grandeur through internet.
+Communication through internet takes some time and we cannot wait, for example, for a device variable to arrive from Grandeur — meanwhile blocking the rest of the device program execution.
+So, what we do is, we schedule a function to be called for the future when the variable arrives and resume with rest of the device program, forgetting that we ever called `data().get()`.
+When the variable arrives, the SDK calls our scheduled function, giving us access to that variable inside that function.

-For now, there's only one type of function that the SDK's Async methods accept: `Callback` which accepts a `Var` as argument and returns nothing aka. `void`.

 Read more about **Async functions**, `Callback`, and `Var` [here][the dexterity of arduino sdk].

-Here's how we would get and set device's summary and parms:
+Here's how we would get and set device variables:

 ```cpp
 #include <Grandeur.h>